zhao201730685110/ICp-banking-microservices/README.md

-# Create and deploy a financial microservice on IBM Z using IBM Cloud Private to drive DevSecOps on LinuxOne
+# Build and deploy a financial microservice on IBM Z using IBM Cloud Private

 In this Code Pattern, you will learn how to build and deploy a banking microservice with IBM Cloud private running in the LinuxONE Community Cloud.